Zelfior/reactflow_component/docs/index.md

 ## Edge definition

-An edge makes a link between two node ports, creating a structure in the graph.
+An edge makes / defines? a link between two node ports, creating a structure in the graph.
 An edge is defined by the names of the source and target node with their associated port names.

 #   Use example